szymonizydorek/Ansible-Project/README.md

 - Configure Chrony service in the CN pool.
 - Restart NTP service whenever there is a change in the configuration.

+## Steps

+1. **Setting Up the Control Machine**:
+    - Ensure Ansible is installed on the control machine.
+    - Verify SSH access to all target servers from the control machine.

+2. **Inventory Setup**:
+    - Define the inventory file with details of the target servers.

+3. **Playbook Creation**:
+    - Create playbooks for each task:
+        - Installing HTTP and MariaDB services.
+        - Creating admin users.
+        - Configuring NTP and Chrony.
+        - Ensuring services are restarted after configuration changes.

+4. **Variables and Templates**:
+    - Define variables in `group_vars/all`.
+    - Create Jinja2 templates for configuration files.

+5. **Executing Playbooks**:
+    - Run the playbooks from the control machine.
+    - Verify the changes on the target servers.

 ## Installation and Cofiguration

 1. Install Ansible on your Control Machine